Olat-nji/OpsMonitorTool/README.md

    sudo devopsfetch --docker nginx
    ```

-5. Retriev all NGINX domains and the ports they proxy to:
+5. Retrieve all NGINX domains and the ports they proxy to:

    ```sh
    sudo devopsfetch -n